Hills of the Hebrides

-Our Hebridean Hills trip is one of our favourites.
+Our Hills of the Hebrides adventure is one of our favourites.
 Iain Thow – experienced NWF guide – has guided many groups on the islands.
 Here he explains why you should join us on this great adventure.

 The story goes that when the Vikings got to the Outer Hebrides it was still one long island, and they loved the place so much that they harnessed all their longships to the rock arch at the north end and tried to tow it home.
 They were so strong that they nearly managed, unmooring it and breaking it up into a series of smaller islands in the process.
 As a people of mountain and sea you can understand why they were so taken with the place, as nowhere else in Britain are the two so wonderfully intertwined.

 Because the islands string naturally together, despite the efforts of the aforementioned Vikings, the obvious thing to do is to climb a hill on each island and this is what we aim to do.

 When you climb the lovely south ridge of Toddun you look right down the curve of a slope to the deep blue of Loch Trollamarig (a fitting haunt of trolls if ever there was one), while from Griomabhal in Lewis you look out over the vastness of the Atlantic, with only the spiky dots of the Flannan Isles and (if you are lucky) St Kilda breaking the emptiness.
 The extreme example is Eaval on North Uist, which is almost completely surrounded by either ocean or tidal water.
 You get there by crossing stepping stones that are underwater at high tide and sneaking around the toe of the longest loch.
 From the summit you look out over the incredible waterscape in the centre of the island, a maze of fretted lochans wound around and interlinked, almost as much as water as land.